-- We have used Golden apple, but if you prefer, you can use any other variety of apples, although the texture and flavor will vary a bit depending on the class you use (this can be more acidic, more floury ...).
+- We have used Golden apple, but if you prefer, you can use any other variety of apples, although the texture and taste will vary a bit depending on the class you use (this can be more acidic, more floury ...).

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!